-You can avoid runners’ stomach and runner’s trots, and GET THOSE PR’s by training your gut much as you train your legs and lungs to go the distance.
+You can avoid runners stomach, runners trots, and runners diarrhea, and GET THOSE PR’s by training your gut much as you train your legs and lungs to go the distance.
 To get the details on gut training, I went to Dana Eshelman, MS, RDN, owner/CEO of A Dash of Dana Nutrition Coaching, a nutritionist who specifies in working with endurance athletes.

 What is gut training?

 The term “training your gut” describes a way to reduce the GI stress that often occurs during endurance running or race day.
 If you are an endurance athlete, chances are you have experienced this exercise-induced GI stress such as cramping, nausea, runners diarrhea, and/or vomiting.

 “If you have had a poor experience (or many missed attempts) at fueling during exercise, you are not the odd one out.
 This is common.
 As the research shows, the body is adaptable and by practicing a fueling and hydration plan, you can improve your carbohydrate tolerance over time,” says Dana.

 Why do you get diarrhea after a long run or other tummy troubles?

 Digestion normally occurs at rest when there is adequate blood flow to the gut allowing for the absorption of nutrients and secretion of digestive enzymes, explains Dana.